-This article will teach you about brass instruments giving you a guide as well as a complete brass instrument list for you to look through.
+This article will teach you about brass instruments by giving you a comprehensive guide to this family of instruments, as well as a complete brass instrument list for you to look through.

 Brass instruments, which, you might have guessed, derive their name from the material that they’re made of, are actually the loudest in the entire orchestra!

 Modern brass instruments, unlike some of their ancestors, are made entirely of brass.

 In short, brass instruments are like long pipes that widen out at the end into a bell shape.
 For easier holding and playing, the pipes have been carefully molded into different shapes.

 Brass instruments are similar to woodwinds (think flutes, clarinets, saxophones) in that players use their breath to produce sound.
 Unlike woodwinds, where players blow into reeds, brass players vibrate their lips against the metal cup or bowl-shaped mouthpiece.

 The mouthpiece works to amplify the sound of the vibrating lips, which produces the distinctive sound of brass instruments.

 Brass instruments usually feature button-like valves that are attached to their long pipes.

 Pressing down on the valves opens and closes different parts of the pipe, and the pitch and sound can be affected through the pressing of different valves and the intensity with which players buzz their lips.